tnichols217/notes-old/APLang/Speech.md

 - Windows update?
 - Why does my storage just slowly fill up and run out?
 - Random BSOD?
-- Why do they make it so hard to change the font in the start me
+- Why can I on

 ---
 ### **Conclusion**